Grow your Japanese spring vocabulary with these seasonal words

 桜 (Sakura)

 Cherry blossoms.
-Maybe the single most common piece of Japanese vocabulary you’ll hear in spring!
+Maybe the single most common piece of Japanese spring vocabulary you’ll hear this season.

 E.g.